Updated August 24, 2023

 We are almost done with our interesting Thermometer Chart.
 Follow the next few steps for quick final furnishes for this chart.

-Step 12: Click on the Chart and navigate towards the Format tab at the Excel ribbon.
+Step 12: Click on the Chart and navigate toward the Format tab at the Excel ribbon.
 You can see the Insert Shape group within it.
 Click on the Oval shape to add it at the bottom of this chart.

 Align this oval shape at the bottom of our current chart.

 This is how we can configure Thermometer Chart inside Excel.
 This article ends here.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember About Thermometer Chart in Excel

-- This chart is well used when you have a target value and the achieved value needs to be compared with the target value.
+- This chart is well used when you have a target value, and the achieved value needs to be compared with the target value.

 - Adding Shape at the bottom of the column chart is the key while creating the Thermometer Chart.